Takashi-KK/qae/README.md

 ![GET get_modellist](./images/s03_02_get_modellist.png)

-This JSON response data is generated based on the information defined in pre_model.toml (the file specified by the environment variable PRE_DEF_MODEL).
+This JSON data is based on the contents of the file specified by the environment variable PRE_DEF_MODEL.

 Next, send a POST request with the data from "apitest/req_post_chat_completion.json".
+Please ensure that the value of the `"selected_model"` property is updated according to the value specified in the PRE_DEF_MODEL file.

 - URL: http://localhost:5000/chat_completion
 - Method: POST